+The person you pay bond to must lodge your bond money with the RTA within 10 days of receiving it from you.
 The Bond Lodgement form records the signatures for you and your lessor, agent or provider.
 The RTA will check the signatures before refunding the bond at the end of the tenancy.
 If parties to the bond change during the tenancy you should contact the RTA to update the record.